spockframework/spock/docs/interaction_based_testing.rst

     subscriber.receive(_) >> { String message -> callRealMethod(); message.size() > 3 ? "ok" : "fail" }

-Here we are using ``callRealMethod()`` to delegate the method invocation to the real object.
+Here we use ``callRealMethod()`` to delegate the method invocation to the real object.
 Note that we don't have to pass the ``message`` argument along; this is taken care of automatically. `callRealMethod()`` returns the real invocation's result, but in this example we opted to return our own result instead.
-If we had wanted to pass a different message to the real method, we could have used ``callRealMethodWithArguments("changed message")``.
+If we had wanted to pass a different message to the real method, we could have used ``callRealMethodWithArgs("changed message")``.

 Partial Mocks
 ~~~~~~~~~~~~~